Pork Lettuce Wraps

 • Cooked Rice: To add in with the pork.
 You can also serve rice on the side instead.

-• Lettuce: Make sure you separate, wash, and pat the lettuce dry before starting.
+• Lettuce: I like to use Boston, Bibb, or butter lettuce when I make this recipe.
+Make sure you separate, wash, and pat the lettuce dry before starting.

 • Toasted Sesame Seeds: For garnish.